Request for SafeWork NSW to commence a prosecution under the Work Health and Safety Act 2011: Fact sheet

 What happens if I am told by SafeWork that the investigation is not complete?

-It is SafeWork's policy that if a request is made within the specified time (ie between six and 12 months of the alleged offence) and the investigation is not complete, SafeWork will advise the applicant in writing of that fact and also undertake to inform the applicant when the investigation is complete and of its decision to prosecute.
+It is SafeWork's policy that if a request is made within the specified time (ie between six and 18 months of the alleged offence) and the investigation is not complete, SafeWork will advise the applicant in writing at least every 3 months of that fact and also undertake to inform the applicant when the investigation is complete and of its decision to prosecute.

 What happens if I make a request to SafeWork to commence a prosecution at the time an enforceable undertaking proposal is under consideration?